 Charles Turner Dazey (1855-1938) was an American playwright.
 He wrote many poems and plays, but his most successful was In Old Kentucky, which he wrote for Chicago theater producer Jacob Litt.

 The collection contains a bound autograph manuscript written in the vernacular and ink.
-An inscription inside the manuscript states: "The play, In Old Kentucky, was written by Charles T. Dazey ...
-It was produced by Jacob [Litt] and was performed on the regular stage for 27 consecutive seasons..."
+An inscription inside the manuscript reads: "The play, In Old Kentucky, was written by Charles T. Dazey ...
+It was produced by Jacob [Litt] and was performed on the regular stage for 27 consecutive seasons...".
 The play is about a Kentucky mountain girl who wins the heart of a young aristocrat by racing a horse.
 A note on the title page indicates that the manuscript is "corrected and amended by the author."